 The innovative Proxmox Message Tracking Center

 The innovative Proxmox Message Tracking Center tracks and summarizes all available logs.
-With the web-based and userfriendly management interface the IT admins can easily overview and controll all functions from a single screen.
+With the web-based and userfriendly management interface the IT administrator can easily overview and control the email flow from a single screen.

 All corresponding log files are displayed